 - Approved by the U.S. Food and Drug Administration for the specific diagnosis,

 - Not experimental or investigational.

 If you participate in the pre-tax spending plan health care flexible spending account

 Do not file a claim for pre-tax benefits for your prescription drug out-of-pocket expenses.
 Express Scripts will notify Aetna of your prescription purchase, and Aetna will process the claims for any pre-tax reimbursement due you.

 The program encourages consideration of generic alternatives, which are less expensive to you and the Plan.
 About half of all brand name medications have a generic equivalent available.
 By law, the brand name and generic medications must meet the same standards for safety, purity, strength and effectiveness.
 The pharmacist will dispense only generics that receive FDA approval and only if authorized by your doctor.

-If you purchase the brand name drug, you are responsible for paying the generic drug percentage co-payment PLUS the difference in cost between the generic drug and the brand name drug up to the brand per prescription maximum.
+If you purchase the brand name drug, you are responsible for paying the generic drug percentage copayment PLUS the full difference in cost between the generic drug and the brand name.
 This difference in cost will not count toward your annual prescription drug out-of-pocket maximum.

-Here is an example of how you can save by choosing a generic drug at a retail pharmacy when a brand-name drug is available on the Plan's formulary list of medications.
+Here is an example from the POS II B option of how you can save by choosing a generic drug at a retail pharmacy when a brand-name drug is available on the Plan's formulary list of medications.